Stability of symmetric spaces of noncompact type under Ricci flow: Proofs of the main theorems

-Imagine $w$ to be close to the infimum with this property.
+Suppose that $w$ is chosen almost minimal with this property.
 In the following we will show that we can rechoose $v$ such that (\ref{eq:uvw}) even holds for $\frac12 w$.
 Hence, by induction it holds for $w = 0$.

 Consider some $0 < r_1 \leq \sigma$, set $t_1 = r_1^2$ and for any $x \in M$

 Observe, that also $H_{r_1}(x) \leq C \varepsilon_0$.
 By Lemma \ref{Lem:locestimate} we have the following estimates (for $(x',t') \in B_{r_1}(x) \times [\frac12 t_1, t_1]$ and $m$ not too large)